PeyricT/qtp_dash/README.md

 On the third tab Multiomics, you can display the multiomics volcano plot.
 You have to choose genomics and proteomics foldchange and pvalue.
 Points display on the plot and represent all genes in common for desired condition.
 It is possible to change log(10) of the pvalue.

-# Development
+# QTP App

-At the begining, we don't use this platform but an existing platform which has more complete.
+QTP Dash demo belong the QTP Application, firstly develop with javascript, python and redis.
+At the contrary of the demo, QTP app was made to handle a huge amount of request and can handle a lot of simultaneous connexion.
+That is why the project use a lot of heavy package, with a 3 layers architecture made to scale the project to a massive use.
+The 3 differents layers use differents languages packages and each have a specific objective :

+## QTP Services
 For the backend, it was two parts **Services** and **Nest Server** which exchange informations between them.
 It is developed with Python and TypeScrit and used Flask, Redis Server and Nest.
-For the fronted, it is developed with JavaScript and TypeScrip and used Vue and D3.
-We worked with this plateform for five weeks and we decided it is not a good idea to continue with JavaScript.
-We didn't know this language and we couldn't get a good project's final.
-We choose Dash which is a Python package for the demo of the frontend.
-It isn't for production usage but it is a good template to show what is we can do.

-## Backend
+## QTP Nest

-## Frontend
+## QTP Front
 The frontend with Dash use CSS and HTML.
 CSS part is only one file where all classes and id selector are defided whereas HTML part is used by Dash fonction in Python files.
 The _page.py_ file contain the layout which describes what the platform looks like and is composed of a tree of **components** like ```html.Div``` in our file.
 And _elements.py_ file contain all the elements of the layout.